Trams in Japan…experience both the old and modern…

 Utsunomiya Light Rail H300 series tram.

-Interesting tram networks in Japan
+Interesting tram networks

 And many tram systems have some special trains